|Been doing some soul-searching, reading, and connecting lately…|

-It’s awesome in taking care of your daily life from paying bills, taxes, planning, and more.
+It’s awesome to take care of your daily life, from paying bills, taxes, planning, and more.
 (Your left brain stuff.)
 Yet its main modus operandi is fear.
 Its total job is to keep you safe from harm.

 Yet, your higher self’s job is focused on love and connecting to your higher dimension.
 It understands it inhabits a body, yet it’s not bound to it.
 It also contains the unconscious.

 Dreams, Intuition, Ideas, and Inspiration – all come from your higher self.

 Your goal, if you choose to accept it, is to change your center of being (of living) from your ego to your higher self and connect to your higher dimension.

 1. Have a daily practice where you get quiet and connect to your higher dimension (or higher power) through meditation, yoga, etc.